Plane Poiseuille flow through a porous medium - an analytical solution: The Problem Statement

-Consider a steady, fully-developed flow of a fluid along the $x_1$ axis between two infinite parallel plates a distance $H$ apart.
-Let the planes be defined by the equations $x_2=0$ and $x_2=H$.
-If the channel is long enough that the end effects are negligible along most of the channel's length then we can express the fluid's velocity along the $x_1$ axis as $u(x_2)$.
-Equation (\ref{e1:3}), in this case, becomes
+Consider a steady, fully-developed flow of a Newtonian fluid along the $x$ axis between two infinite parallel plates, a distance $H$ apart.
+Let the plates coincide with planes $y_{\star} =0$ and $y_{\star}=H$.
+Let the flow be driven by a constant pressure gradient $\grad\bar p_{\star} = \rho\vec{G}_{\star}$.
+If the fluid is flowing parallel to the positive $x$-axis, let $\grad\bar{p}_{\star} = -\rho G_{\star}\uvec{x}$, where $\uvec{x}$ is the unit vector along the $x$-axis.
+If the channel is long enough that the end effects are negligible along most of the channel's length then we can express the $x$ component of Darcy velocity as $\bar{u}_{\star}(y_{\star})$.
+Equation \eqref{s2.e6}, in this case, becomes

-where $u^{\tp}$ denotes the second derivative with respect to $x_2$ and $\rho G = -\partial{p}/\partial{x_1}$.
-Since the channel is bounded by solid walls, the usual no-slip boundary conditions, $u(x_2=0)=0$ and $u(x_2=H)=0$, apply.
-Let $U$ be the magnitude of velocity at the centre of the channel.
-We convert equation (\ref{e2:1}) in a non-dimensional form using the relations,
+where $u^{\tp}_{\star}$ denotes the second derivative with respect to $y_\star$, $\nu_e = \mu_e/\rho$ is the effective kinematical viscosity and $\nu=\mu/\rho$ is the kinematic viscosity.
+Since the channel is bounded by solid walls, the usual no-slip boundary conditions apply (refer to equation (20) of Guo and Zhao's paper\cite{guo2002lattice}).
+We will solve \eqref{s3.e1} subject to the conditions $\bar{u}_{\star}(0) = 0$ and $\bar{u}_{\star}^\op(H/2) = 0$.
+The second of these conditions requires that the Darcy velocity has an extremum (actually, a maximum) at the center of the channel.